Gisin holds off Shiffrin to win Olympic Alpine combined

 Asked before the slalom race exactly how much slalom training she’s done lately, Vonn smiled, curling her index finger and thumb to make a ”0.”

-At 33, Vonn’s already the oldest female Alpine ski racer to earn a medal with her bronze in the downhill on Wednesday.
+This very well could be Vonn’s last race at the Olympics.
+At 33, she’s already the oldest female Alpine ski racer to earn a medal with her bronze in the downhill on Wednesday.
 That goes with the gold from the 2010 Games.
 She didn’t compete at the Sochi Games because of a knee injury.

-“I take a lot of great memories with me.
-I’ve had such a great experience with my teammates here,” Vonn said.
-“When you’re older you have a different appreciation for life and the experiences you’ve had.
-I greatly appreciate my team, everyone who helped get me here, my friends and family.

 The combined was originally slated to be held Friday, but it was moved up a day due to the weather forecast of high wind.
 With the sun darting in and out and a light snow falling for the slalom, the artificial lights lining the course were switched on.